alexs2112/University-Notes/GRST357/07 - Juvenal, Satire 3.md

 ### Juvenal
- - Author of series of semi-realistic poems known as the *Satires*
+ - Author of series of semi-realistic poems known as the *Satires* (55-140  CE)
  - Wrote at least 16 poems in dactylic hexameter, covering a range of Roman topics
  - Have bits of everything in them, similarly to Apuleius
  - Variety of perspective, but comic mode of expression makes it problematic to accept the content as strictly factual